 It is vital that you test the new head for any potential leaks by turning the shower on.
 If there are leaks, ensure you tighten the head.
 There are times you will need to remove your rainfall shower head to add more Teflon tape.

 When you are done tightening the head, you need to check whether the plumber’s tape sticks out.
 Make sure you install your tape correctly.
-Also, you ought to check wall outlets and arm connections for any particular leaks.
+Also, you ought to check wall outlets and arm connection for any particular leaks.

-If you have a worn-out, old shower arm and you need to install the one, install the new arm before placing the shower head.
+If you have worn-out, old shower arm and you need to install the one, install the new arm before placing the shower head.
 In this way, you can easily tighten the new arm outlet easily.